Heavy-Community/crowdfunding-platform-private/README.md

 #### Cashout

 As previously mentioned, `CASHOUT` is implemented as the `withdraw` function in the smart contracts.
 Only the owner of the project can successfully execute this function.
 If a particular project's status is `Successful`, then its owner can withdraw the project's investments.
 A project can be `Successful` even if its deadline hasn't expired.

+## Transparent Proxy Pattern

+The `transparent-proxy` smart contract serves as an intermediary between users and the platform contract.
+It allows users to interact with the platform contract through the proxy while enabling flexibility for upgrades.

+### Functions

+#### change_forward_address
+This function allows the owner to change the address of the platform.
+Only the owner can perform this operation to ensure security and prevent unauthorized changes to the implementation.

+#### forward
+This function forwards incoming calls to the platform contract.
+It ensures that the caller **is not the owner to prevent potential hash collisions**.
+It uses the call API to invoke the implementation contract with the same function and arguments as the original call.
+The `tail_call` flag is set to indicate that the platform contract should handle the call and the proxy should not return any value.

+### Usage

+1. Deploy the implementation contract.

+2. Deploy the proxy contract, passing the address of the implementation contract to the constructor.

+3. Interact with the proxy contract, which forwards calls to the implementation contract transparently.